 The chief advantage of the Roth IRA is obvious: the ability to have investment earnings completely escape taxation.
 The advantage comes at a price, though: you don’t get a deduction when you contribute to the Roth IRA.

-You can do lots of fancy analysis, but the bottom line is that most people are better off in the Roth IRA.
-The chief reason is that the Roth IRA is effectively bigger than a regular IRA because it holds after-tax dollars.
+You can do lots of fancy analysis, but the bottom line is that most people are better off in a Roth.
+The chief reason is that a Roth IRA is effectively bigger than a traditional IRA because it holds after-tax dollars.
 If you can take advantage of this feature of the Roth IRA by maximizing your contributions you’ll add greater tax leverage to your retirement savings.

 You can establish a Roth IRA by making a regular contribution to a Roth IRA or by converting a traditional IRA to a Roth IRA.

 You may be eligible to make a regular contribution to a Roth IRA even if you participate in a retirement plan maintained by your employer.
-These contributions can be as much as $5,500 for 2014 ($6,500 if you’re 50 or older by the end of the year).
+For 2024, these contributions can be as much as $7,000 ($8,000 if you’re 50 or older by the end of the year).
 There are just two requirements.
 First, you or your spouse must have qualifying income at least equal to the amount contributed.
 And second, your modified adjusted gross income can’t exceed certain limits.
-For the maximum contribution in 2014, the limits are $114,000 for single individuals and $181,000 for married couples filing joint returns.
+For the maximum contribution in 2024, the limits are $146,000 for single individuals and $230,000 for married couples filing joint returns.
 As your income grows above these levels, the amount you can contribute is reduced gradually and then completely eliminated.
-Dollar amounts for years other than 2014 can be found in our Reference Room.
+Dollar amounts for other years can be found in our Reference Room.

 Another way to get money into a Roth IRA is convert a traditional retirement account to a Roth.
 An income limitation that applied before 2010 has been repealed, so all taxpayers are eligible to do this.
 You’ll have to pay tax in the year of the conversion, but for many people the long-term savings outweigh the conversion tax.